Many items that end up in the landfill are still in good working condition. These items could have been given away, donated or sold.

 Salvation Army, 13287-D Gordon Boulevard, Woodbridge, 703-490-2396

-As part of the collections at the various donation centers, thrift shops, collection boxes and County bins, please remember the following textile items can be accepted: pants, dresses, hats, shirts, drapes, curtains, blankets, towels, sheets, handbags, belts and paired shoes.
+As part of the collections at the various donation centers, thrift shops and collection boxes, please remember the following textile items can be accepted: pants, dresses, hats, shirts, drapes, curtains, blankets, towels, sheets, handbags, belts and paired shoes.
 Note: please do not include wet or mildewed materials, carpets and rugs, or rubber.
 For more information, please call 703-792-4670.

 Books, CDs and Video Games